Is Breathing on Lenses a Good Idea (Even with a LensPen)?

 At first, I had no idea why the fungus would have grown so quickly, when I had used a LensPen on it SEVERAL times before and had no problem.
 You may be saying the same "I've used a LensPen for YEARS, have ALWAYS breathed on my lenses AND HAVE NEVER HAD a problem with lens fungus!"
 I had too, and had in fact I had learned about breathing on lenses (to clean them) by watching camera salesman do it at a local (long since closed) camera store.
 I wondered "Why did my lens suffer lens fungus when many other people have not experienced the same issue?"

-At least the question as to whether lens fungus is real was answered, but not in the way I would have wanted.
-I now had to do CPR on my vintage lens.
-I was a bit aggressive in the action I took (because of the risk of the fungus spreading) and sprayed quite a bit of 70% rubbing alcohol on it's face...followed by doing the same with the lens cap and then letting them sit until completely dry.
-Then I did it again, but this time I used a clean lens cloth to try to attack the fungus (in case it would wipe off) and IT DID!
-The rubbing alcohol removed the frosty layer of fungus on the front element.
-I felt sure I had damaged the multicoatings on the front of the lens in the process, but I figured it was worth it to at least sterilize the lens and keep it from spreading.
-Now the questions that remained were: "Will the fungus come back?" and "Should I continue to use a LensPen?"
+My question as to whether lens fungus is real has been answered, but not in the way I would have wanted.
+I almost lost one of my favorite vintage lenses.
+Because of the risk of the fungus spreading, I sprayed quite a bit of 70% rubbing alcohol on the face of the lens (not recommended)...followed by doing the same with the lens cap and then letting them sit until completely dry.
+Then I did it again, and this time used a clean lens cloth to try to wipe the rest of it off.
+The good news is, the rubbing alcohol removed the frosty layer of fungus on the front element.
+I felt sure I had damaged the multicoatings on the front of the lens in the process though...but I figured it was worth it to sterilize the lens (and keep it from spreading).
+The questions that remained were: "Will the fungus come back?" and "Should I continue to use a LensPen?"

 WHERE DID THE FUNGUS COME FROM?